matejak/argbash/doc/guide.rst

   The default default is 0.
   The argument accepts no values on command-line, but it tracks a numerical value internally.
-  That one increases with every argument occurence.
+  That one increases with every argument occurrence.

 * Repeated optional arguments:
   ::